‘General Hospital’ Spoilers: Carly Offers Forgiveness, Jax Returns, And Lulu Has A Setback

 Despite Elizabeth turning Franco (Roger Howarth) down, she is content on remaining with him.
 They held back their plans to move in together.
 There is plenty of drama happening between Franco and Jason (Billy Miller) over the care of Jake (Hudson West).
 What happened to him on Cassadine Island is going to be addressed, possibly for May sweeps.
 General Hospital spoilers have hinted that Jason and Sam (Kelly Monaco) may decide to pursue a lead, but will he take her or his new buddy Curtis (Donnell Turner)?

-This week is going to be a rollercoaster of emotions for long-term General Hospital fans.
+This week is going to be a rollercoaster of emotions for long-time General Hospital fans.
 As May sweeps get ready to roll in and Tracy Quartermaine (Jane Elliot) gets ready to retire, things will be changing rapidly.
-General Hospital spoilers have let out some incredible events and now, fans will have plenty to look forward to in the upcoming weeks.
+General Hospital spoilers have revealed some incredible events, and now fans will have plenty to look forward to in the upcoming weeks.

 [Featured Image by John Sciulli/Getty Images]